-With Follow Me drone technology, the UAV is programmed to automatically follow you around, giving you many opportunities to film some very unique aerial shots.
-It’s hands free flying and filming.
+With Follow Me drone technology, the UAV is programmed to automatically follow you around, giving you plenty of opportunities to film unique aerial shots.

-Drones that follow you came on the scene big time last year and the follow me innovation has continued since.
-Many drones with follow me GPS mode also have many other intelligent flight systems giving you even more options for filming.
+Drones that follow you came on the scene in 2016 and the follow me innovation has continued ever since.
+Generally, drones with follow me GPS mode, also have other intelligent flight systems (Orbit, ActiveTrack, Points of Interest, Waypoints, Circle, Terrain Follow etc) giving you even more flying and filming options.

 Follow Me GPS Drone Technology

 Follow Me is an intelligent fight mode which turns your drone into a hands-free aerial camera crew.
 We are now seeing 2 types of Follow Me technology in use.
 There is the GSC with Follow Me GPS transmitter technology and the latest using recognition software such as DJI ActiveTrack.

 Drone That Follow You Using GPS Transmitter/ GSC

 Quite a few follow me mode drones use a GPS enabled device such as a mobile phone, tablet or a Ground Station Controller (GSC), along with a transmitter (wearable transmitter or mobile phone).
 The drone is programmed to follow the transmitter and to keep the subject in the picture at all times.